dvsekhvalnov/jose2go/README.md

 ## Status
 Used in production.
 GA ready.
-Current version is 1.5.
+Current version is 1.6.

 ## Important
-v1.5 bug fix release

 v1.4 changes default behavior of inserting `typ=JWT` header if not overriden.
 As of 1.4 no extra headers added by library automatically.
 To mimic pre 1.4 behaviour use:
 ```Go